GitHub-Sabpaisa/python-sabpaisa/README.md

 ## Installation

-You can add SabPaisa SDK to your existing React Native project using following npm command: -
+You can add SabPaisa SDK to your existing python project using following pip command: -

 ```sh
 pip install sabpaisa